A great way to have fun in Whistler’s backcountry is on a guided RZR tour with The Adventure Group. The all-terrain-style vehicles are a blast!

 Have you ever wanted to go 4×4-ing out in the bush, or maybe go on a dune buggy tour on an exotic holiday?
 Did you know that you can do something just like that in Whistler?

 The Adventure Group’s RZR Tours involve backcountry rides along rugged terrain on Cougar Mountain near Whistler.
-The RZR vehicles come in 2-seat and 4-seat models.
+The RZR vehicles come in two-seat and four-seat models.
 They are so much fun to ride!

 Where Are the RZR Tours?

 Basecamp for The Adventure Group is at Sixteen Mile Creek Forest Service Road in Whistler.
 It’s about a 10- to 15-minute drive north of Whistler Village.
 The Basecamp is where you’ll find other attractions like the Vallea Lumina light attraction, Aerial Obstacle Course, Snowmobiling Tours, Superfly Ziplines and Whitewater Rafting (all of which are also highly recommended).
 We’ve done all three and loved them!

 A RZR Tour costs between about $200 and $300 for two people depending on which tour you do and whether you want to do a second activity, like white-water rafting or ziplining too.